jpsecher/vsphere-nuc/vsphere-setup.md

 ## Create datacenter and cluster on vCenter

+The vSphere Terraform plugin cannot yet create a cluster in a datacenter, so you have to create a cluster manually.

-Through the Web GUI (Flash) on vCenter, create `datacenter1` by right-clicking on the vcenter tree in the left pane, then right-click on the datacenter to create `cluster1`, right-click on the cluster to add a host, and there user `esxi.fibernetcpe`.
+Through the Web GUI (Flash) on vCenter, create `datacenter1` by right-clicking on the vCenter tree in the left pane, then right-click on the datacenter to create `cluster1`, right-click on the cluster to add a host, and there user `esxi.fibernetcpe`.
 Now tree should look like

 ![vCenter resource tree](vcenter-resource-tree.png)

+From there on, Terrafom can control the rest.

+The virtual switches and subnets (called _Port Groups_) can be created by Terraform, distributed across all hosts in the cluster so that each host looks the same to the guests.

+Resources (of the same type) can be grouped into _folders_, which can can have specific access rules attached.

 ## Todo